 Tools of the Trade

-As the volume of media outlets is on the rise, the target audience for each has become more tailored and the number of journalists within each media outlet has decreased.
+As the volume of media outlets is on the rise, the target audience for each has become more tailored and the number of journalists within each media outlet has decreased (Project for Excellence in Journalism).
 With this downsizing of the newsroom has come an increased reliance on outside sources for information.
 Many newsrooms rely on tips from their viewers to know more about what is going on in the community.

 Safe Routes to School (SRTS) programs have a tremendous opportunity to reach out to the news media to promote the aspects of their programs.
 In order to supply the media with newsworthy and accurate news stories, it is helpful to know more about the tools of the trade.